DanielBok/copulae/README.md

 cop.random(10)  # simulate random number

 # getting parameters
-print(cop.params)

-# overriding parameters
+p = cop.params
+# cop.params = ...  # you can override parameters too, even after it's fitted!

+# get a summary of the copula.
+If it's fitted, fit details will be present too
+cop.summary()

+# overriding parameters, for Elliptical Copulae, you can override the correlation matrix
-cop[:] = np.eye(8)  # in this case,  setting to independent Gaussian Copula
+cop[:] = np.eye(8)  # in this case, this will be equivalent to an Independent Copula
 ```

-I'll work on the docs and other copulas as soon as I can!
+Most of the copulae work roughly the same way.
+They share pretty much the same API.
+The major different lies in the way they are parameterized.
+Read the docs to learn more about them. 😊

 ## Acknowledgements

 Most of the code has been implemented by learning from others.
-Copulas are not the easiest
-beasts to understand but here are some items that helped me along the way.
-I would recommend
-all the works listed below.
+Copulas are not the easiest beasts to understand but here are some items that helped me along the way.
+I would recommend all the works listed below.

 #### [Elements of Copula Modeling with R](https://www.amazon.com/Elements-Copula-Modeling-Marius-Hofert/dp/3319896342/)

 I referred quite a lot to the textbook when first learning.
-The authors give a pretty thorough explanation
-of copula from ground up.
-They go from describing when you can use copulas for modeling to the different
-classes of copulas to how to fit them and more.
+The authors give a pretty thorough explanation of copula from ground up.
+They go from describing when you can use copulas for modeling to the different classes of copulas to how to fit them and more.

 #### [Blogpost from Thomas Wiecki](https://twiecki.io/blog/2018/05/03/copulas/)

 This blogpost gives a very gentle introduction to copulas.
-Before diving into all the complex math you'd
-find in textbooks, this is probably the best place to start.
+Before diving into all the complex math you'd find in textbooks, this is probably the best place to start.

 ## Motivations

-I started working on the copulae package because I couldn't find a good existing package that does
-multivariate copula modeling.
+I started working on the copulae package because I couldn't find a good existing package that does multivariate copula modeling.
 Presently, I'm building up the package according to my needs at work.
 If you feel that you'll need some features, you can drop me a message.
 I'll see how I can schedule it. 😊

 ## TODOS

-- [ ] Set up package for pip and conda installation
+- [x] Set up package for pip and conda installation
 - [ ] More documentation on usage and post docs on rtd
+    - [ ] Add sample problems
-- [ ] Elliptical Copulas
+- [x] Elliptical Copulas
     - [x] Gaussian (Normal)
     - [x] Student (T)
 - [ ] Implement in Archmedeans copulas
     - [x] Clayton
     - [x] Gumbel
-    - [ ] Frank
+    - [x] Frank
     - [ ] Joe
     - [ ] AMH
 - [ ] Implement goodness of fit